Harassment of Loons Prohibited

 - Telephone Numbers

 Shore fishing is open 7 days a week for the season.
-“Boats Off the Water” times are seasonally adjusted with times posted at each boat launch area.
+“Boats Off the Water” times are seasonally adjusted with times posted at each boat launch area; it is approximately 1½ hours before closing.

 All persons over 15 years must have a valid MA fishing/sporting license or a Quabbin Fishing License.